The Transfer Bridge Becomes a Lift Bridge

 Numerous inspections and test lifts continued until March 29, 1930, when the Corps of Engineers tug USS Essayons passed outbound to officially test the bridge’s readiness, becoming the first vessel to pass beneath the completed bridge.
 The first big carrier to pass beneath the bridge, the F. E. Taplin, did so on April 24.
-Near the end of April the City Council adopted an extensive set of rules for the bridge’s operation that covered right of way, loitering, warning signals, special consideration for emergency vehicles, how close a car could come to the bridge when it was raised, and others mostly to do with safe operation.
-Pedestrian rides were strictly forbidden, and violating any of the rules was a misdemeanor punishable by a fine of up to $100 or eighty-five days in jail.
-A few days later the KCBC notified the City Council that they considered their job complete.
-A contingency of city officials including the mayor, all five city council commissioners, the city attorney, and the city engineer followed up their biweekly meeting with an inspection of the bridge.
-It took nearly a month to work out some minor issues based on requests of the War Department, but on June 5, 1930, Duluth took possession of its aerial lift bridge.
+Meanwhile, the City Council adopted an extensive set of rules for the bridge’s safe operation: Pedestrian rides were strictly forbidden, and violating any rules was punishable by a fine of up to $100 or eighty-five days in jail.
+On June 5, 1930, Duluth took possession of its aerial lift bridge.
 That summer it was painted Essex Green, a color so dark it often looked black.